Vista

 Vista (Spanish for "view") is a city in San Diego County, California.
 It is a medium-sized city within the San Diego-Carlsbad, CA metropolitan statistical area.
-As of the 2020 Census, Vista had a population of 98,381.
+As of the 2020 census, Vista had a population of 98,381.
 Current data estimates a 2023 population of 99,835.
 Vista's sphere of influence also includes portions of unincorporated San Diego County to the north and east, with a county island in the central west.
 Located just 7mi (inland from the Pacific Ocean, it has a Mediterranean climate.

 Much of Vista's current territory was once part the Mexican land grants Rancho Buena Vista and Rancho Guajome.
 A post office was established on October 9, 1882, and Vista was incorporated as a city on January 28, 1963, later becoming a charter city on June 13, 2007.